sebastopolys/GinsengHtml/README.md

 Add the necessary html functions on each template file.
 If you change namespace of ginsenghtml class to match your project namespace, it is not neccesary to add ``use function`` .

-After this, html functions will become available in further methods of this class:
+After this, html functions will become available in further methods of your class:
 ```
 use GinsengHtml\ginsenghtml;
 use function GinsengHtml\{h2,div};